 For some readers (perhaps soon to be ex-readers) of this blog, their Public Law exam will be looming.
 As the end of the academic year approaches, I have been reflecting on some of the key developments in Public Law that have taken place during the last 12 months.
 The following is not intended in any

 Tag: teaching law

 As an academic lawyer who writes his own blog, as well as contributing occasionally to others, my answer to the question “Should academic lawyers blog?” is, perhaps unsurprisingly, “Yes”.
-However, I was recently prompted—by agreeing to talk about blogging at a conference on the teaching of public law held at City Law School earlier this week—to reflect more carefully on whether, and if so why, writing and contributing to blogs is something that academic lawyers should do.
+However, I have been prompted — by agreeing to talk about blogging at a conference on the teaching of public law held at City Law School — to reflect more carefully on whether, and if so why, writing and contributing to blogs is something that academic lawyers should do.